Identifying the pre-myope

 - Binocular vision – watch for esophoria, accommodative lag and intermittent exotropia.
 In myopia control studies of progressive addition spectacle lenses (PAL), children with esophoria in single vision spectacle control groups were found to progress more quickly, 12 and children with a larger baseline accommodative lag in the PAL groups showed statistically greater treatment effect.13 Children with lower baseline accommodative amplitude have shown a greater myopia control response to orthokeratology contact lens wear compared to normal accommodators.14 Finally, while the effect of controlling IXT on controlling myopia has not yet been studied, 50% of children with intermittent exotropia (IXT) are myopic by age 10 and 90% by age 20.5

 Essentially, any myopic child is a progressor until proven otherwise!
 The institution of a myopia control strategy as early as possible is evidence based practice, especially by age 9.
-The Clinical Myopia Profile,free to download, provides a simple format for explaining these risk factors for onset and progression to parents, and to decide on a management strategy.
+The Myopia Profile Managing Myopia Guidelines Infographic, patient brochure and customizable insert (free to download) help to explain risk using a racing car analogy - each of the risk factors above 'fuels' the myopia car towards both onset and progression of myopia.